stepfunc/rodbus/README.md

 ## Bindings

-Bindings in C, .NET Core and Java are available for this library.
+Bindings in C, C++, .NET Core, and Java are available for this library.
 See the [documentation](https://stepfunc.io/products/libraries/modbus/) for more details.

 ## Modbus client CLI